Wafcorp/StyleGuide/README.md

 - Naming:
     - Must follow snake_case[^3]. *(e.g. apple_file.txt)*
-    - Should not contain any special characters.
-Unless necessary.
+    - Should not contain any special characters (unless necessary).
     - Refrain from using number characters in name.
 Instead, spell the number out, or not use it at all.
 - File format:
-    - Text files should all be Markdown[^4] files.
-Unless other format is necessary. *(e.g. file_name.md)*
+    - Text files should all be Markdown[^4] files, unless a different format is necessary. *(e.g. file_name.md)*

 > [!IMPORTANT]
-> Here are some link to help with Markdown formatting:
+> Here are some links to help with Markdown formatting:
 > - [Quick Cheat Sheet](https://github.com/im-luka/markdown-cheatsheet/blob/main/README.md)
 > - [Full GitHub Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)